metamapper-io/docs/docs/metadata-welcome.md

 Welcome to the Metamapper documentation.

 This guide covers the product, how to use it, and self-hosted Metamapper.
-If you can't find what you are looking for in on this site, please have a look at the [discussion board](https://discuss.metamapper.io).
+If you can't find what you are looking for in on this site, please ask us anything in the [Discord channel](http://discuss.metamapper.io).

 ## What is Metamapper?